ctu-vras/steam-deck-ros-controller/README.md

 7. Make the filesystem read-write: `sudo steamos-readonly disable` .
 8. Enable SSH server: `sudo systemctl enable sshd.service && sudo systemctl start sshd.service` .
 9. Now you can finally connect to the deck via SSH from your laptop.
+10. Clone this repo into home directory of the deck user: `git clone https://github.com/ctu-vras/steam-deck-ros-controller` .
+11. Symlink or copy everything from `etc` folder to the respective locations on the Steam Deck.
+12. Symlink or copy everything from `home/deck` folder to your home directory.

 ## Install ROS Noetic